7TH EDITION

 of the retailers

 Companies are beginning to understand the issue.
-About half of large companies have identified specific chemicals to phase out.
-But the next step – actively collecting data and supporting farmers to transition to safer practices – is lagging.
-For example there needs to be a safe way to dispose of pesticide containers.
-Here, companies are still not engaging actively enough.
+Each year, more companies have identified specific chemicals to phase out.
+But the next step — actively collecting data, supporting farmers to transition to safer practices, and providing a safe way to dispose of pesticide containers — is lagging.

 We determined that only 20% of companies were actively collecting data on pesticides in their supply chains.